Written by Rodney Johnson of The Rodney Johnson Report

 The company itself has taken investors on a wild ride since it went public in 2010 at $17.
 Tesla almost went bankrupt in 2018, as it poured every available dollar into the launch of the Model 3.
 Clearly, things worked out.
 The stock, which has suffered big ups and downs, soared in recent years and split 5-for-1 in 2020.
 Adjusting for the split, Tesla’s IPO price would be $3.40.
 The stock trades around $870 at time of this writing, a gain of almost 26,000%, or 61% per year compounded.
 That’s not terrible, but does it make sense?

-Tesla started the wave of the electric car demand, but with other companies following suite, will Tesla be able to retain its competitive edge?
+Tesla started the wave of the electric car demand, but with other companies following suit, will Tesla be able to retain its competitive edge?

 Tesla entered a space that seemed destined to house small, unattractive econoboxes like the Nissan Leaf and brought electric cars to near-mainstream.
 I say “near” because even the Model 3 starts at $47,000, which isn’t exactly entry level.
 The company was well ahead of established car companies in bringing an all-electric vehicle to market and was able to make a go of it, unlike rivals such as Fisker.
 Tesla founder Elon Musk kept hawking the company and taking bold steps, eventually ramping up production to nearly one million vehicles last year.
 That was still a fraction of the deliveries made by General Motors (GM) and Ford… until now.
 In 2022, Tesla likely will deliver almost as many vehicles as Ford, although it will be well behind GM and still millions of units behind industry leader Volkswagen.
 While component shortages have held back deliveries across all carmakers, there’s no question that Tesla has been catching up.